haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ## What is GIS and why do we use it?

-### GIS
-GIS stands for Geographic Information System, and as the name suggests, it is a system for gathering, organising, analysing and
+GIS stands for **Geographic Information System**.
+As the name suggests, it is a system for gathering, organising, analysing, and visualising spatial data.

 - Definition